DFE-Digital/sts-plan-technology-for-your-school/oh-no-thoughts.md

 `ContentfulRepository.ProcessContentfulErrors` logs errors from `ContentfulCollection.Errors` but never throws or signals failure to the caller.
 When Contentful returns partial results (e.g. an unresolvable reference), the application silently receives incomplete content and continues.
 This can cause subtle, hard-to-diagnose issues — pages rendering with missing sections, recommendations not showing — with no visible error.
 At minimum, callers should be able to opt into strict mode.

-### Duplicated logic between static and explicit interface implementation in `ContentfulRepository`

-`GetEntryByIdOptions` appears twice: once as a `public static` method and once as an explicit `IContentfulRepository` interface implementation (marked `[ExcludeFromCodeCoverage]`).
-The two implementations contain identical logic rather than the interface method delegating to the static one.
-This is dead duplication that will eventually diverge.

-### `EntryResolver` has two overlapping type-resolution mechanisms

-`EntryResolver` first checks `ContentfulContentTypeConstants.ContentTypeToEntryClassTypeMap` (the explicit, maintained dictionary in Core), then falls back to a reflection-built dictionary of all `ContentfulEntry` subtypes.
-If the explicit map is authoritative, the reflection fallback is unnecessary noise.
-If reflection is needed, the explicit map is redundant.
-The two approaches should be unified — whichever is chosen, the other should be removed.

-### Cache key stability is not guaranteed for filtered queries

-The cache key for `GetEntriesAsync<TEntry>(options)` is `{contentTypeName}{options.SerializeToRedisFormat()}`.
-If the serialisation of `GetEntriesOptions` is not deterministic (e.g., if it serialises a dictionary or collection whose ordering is not guaranteed), two logically identical queries could produce different cache keys and both miss the cache.
-The serialisation format should be verified to be stable and order-independent.

 ---

 ## `src/Dfe.PlanTech.DatabaseUpgrader`